captionom/repo/README.md

-# repo
-help me if you can
+this is tkinter practise to learn myself please help if you can